Bandhavgarh National Park.

 About Bandhavgarh National Park.

-Bandhavgarh Tiger Reserve encompasses an impressive 1100 square kilometers, with a core area of approximately 440 square kilometers.
-Embarking on a tiger safari tour in Bandhavgarh is a truly thrilling experience, enhanced by the expertise of enthusiastic guides and drivers.
+Bandhavgarh Tiger Reserve encompasses an impressive 1,536 square kilometers, with a core area of approximately 716 square kilometers.
+A tiger safari tour in Bandhavgarh is a truly thrilling experience, enhanced by the expertise of enthusiastic guides and drivers.
 These knowledgeable locals possess an intimate understanding of the park’s terrain and the tigers’ movements, often following routes used by generations of these majestic creatures.
 Through their insights, visitors gain a deeper appreciation for the art of tiger tracking and the intricate dynamics of the park’s ecosystem.

 Popular fauna at Bandhavgarh National Park.